Single-particle limit of a topological edge state in a locally resonant band gap

 \section{Conclusion}

-In this work, we introduced a locally resonant stiffness dimer to establish a framework for generating topological edge states within LRGs.
-By mapping the lattice to an effective medium, we identified the attenuation singularity—where the effective stiffness vanishes—as the defining signature of the LRG.
-We demonstrated that this singularity can be controllably migrated between adjacent band gaps by tuning a dimerization parameter.
-This migration switches the gap character from BrG to LRG via an intermediate flat band state.
-Crucially, we showed that this switching process preserves the topological invariant (the Zak phase), allowing the system to inherit non-trivial topology from a BrG without requiring the gap closure typically associated with topological phase transitions in LRGs.
+In this work, we introduced a locally resonant stiffness dimer as a framework for generating topological edge states within LRGs.
+By mapping the lattice to an effective medium, we identified the attenuation singularity---where the effective stiffness vanishes---as the \pro{operational} signature of the LRG.
+We then showed that this singularity can be controllably migrated between adjacent band gaps by tuning a dimerization parameter, \pro{transferring the dominant local-resonance character---and hence the LRG designation---to the host gap}. \pro{Crucially, flat-band formation mediates this migration, with a `mixed' BrG--LRG gap appearing at the transition point.} Overall, this process preserves the topological invariant (the Zak phase): the system inherits non-trivial topology from a BrG without the gap closure usually required for topological transitions in LRGs.

-A key finding of this study is the existence of the SPM.
-We revealed that when a topological edge state spectrally intersects the attenuation singularity, the vibrational energy becomes confined to a single boundary particle, achieving an IPR $=1$.
-This represents the theoretical maximum for localization in discrete lattices.
-Physically, this extreme confinement arises because the vanishing effective stiffness dynamically decouples the boundary mass from the bulk, while the local resonators precisely counterbalance inertial forces.
-Furthermore, this singular point marks a crossover between two distinct edge-mode regimes characterized by in-phase and out-of-phase oscillations of the sub-lattice.